littleblackfish/modeCouplingAnalysis.jl/README.md

 ## preprocessing of trajectory

+load your trajectory (using vmd, pymol etc.)

+- We will only use alpha carbons (name CA) so you should generate a trimmed down

-Is accomplished by preprocess.awk script
+- Is accomplished by preprocess.awk script